Payers

 Assurance Maladie pays the healthcare professional directly for the appointment or medical procedure.

-Beginning January 1, 2022, anyone who goes to the emergency room but is not admitted to the hospital will be charged a flat fee of €19.61.
+Anyone who goes to the emergency room but is not admitted to the hospital will be charged a flat fee of €19.61.

 A reduced-rate emergency room fee (€8.49) is payable by: